 The Board has not adopted a formal director interlock policy, but is kept informed of other public directorships held by its members.
-The majority of members of the Board are not currently directors of other companies that are reporting issuers (or the equivalent) in a jurisdiction of Canada or a foreign jurisdiction.
+Other than William (Bill) Jackson, who is a director of Revive Therapeutics Ltd. (CSE: RVV), each of the members of the Board are not currently directors of other companies that are reporting issuers (or the equivalent) in a jurisdiction of Canada or a foreign jurisdiction